kimbus1/GenericTVProgramTracker/README.md

 # GenericTVProgramTracker
-generic command line based program tracker using csv database
+generic command line based Program tracker using csv database

 In order to import MAL into the database: